lsst/rtn-051/basic-use-and-navigation.rst

 -------

 Reports are generated lists, summaries, matrices and charts to capture a snapshot or trending information of sorted and/or filtered items within a track.
-Reports can be used on demand, in scheduled events such as daily emails, or as dashboard components, and report data can be exported in a variety of forms.
+Reports can be used on demand, in scheduled events such as daily emails, or as dashboard components.
+Report data can be exported in a variety of forms.

 The Report menu is similar to :numref:`Filter-Menu`, except the "Go to..." search is replaced by the chart creation menu button.